Philippines tourist visa requirements are fairly clear and easy to understand. Most nationalities are visa-exempt for stays up to 30 days.

 There is no priority visa service.

 There is no dedicated customer service.
 Call/email the consulate if you need assistance.

 There is no official procedure to withdraw a visa application.
 You may have to go back to the consulate and request your passport.

-Visa EXEMPT passport holders are initially allowed for stays up to 30 days.
+Visa EXEMPT passport holders are initially allowed to stay for 30 days.
 After these initial 30 days, you can extend your stay for additional 29 days.
 The fee for 29-day extension is currently PHP 3,030.
-Check the Bureau of Immigration (BI) website for detailed procedure on how to extend your stay for additional 29 days.
+Check the Bureau of Immigration (BI) website for detailed procedure on how to extend your visa for additional 29 days.

-After the initial 59 days, you can extend your stay for 1 or 2 months continuously up to 36 months.
+After those 29 days of extension, you can extend your visa for 1 or 2 months continuously up to 36 months.
 The fee depends on minor or adult, visa REQUIRED or EXEMPT, within the first 6 months or not.
-Refer to Bureau of Immigration (BI) website for detailed procedure and fee requirements to extend your stay beyond the 59 days.
+Refer to the Bureau of Immigration (BI) website for detailed procedure and fee requirements to extend your stay beyond the 59 days.

 Visa REQUIRED passport holders with a pre-approved visa from the consulate can request a 59-day entry at the port of entry.
 You can extend your stay for 1 or 2 months continuously up to 24 months.
 Refer to Bureau of Immigration (BI) website for more information.

-Visa REQUIRED India and China passport holders who have entered Philippines with a valid visa/PR from the US, UK (applicable to India passports only), Canada, Australia, Schengen, Japan or Singapore can apply for a “one time only” 7 day extension at the BI office.
-The fee for 7 day extension is PHP 1,430 plus PHP 1,000 express lane fee.
+Visa REQUIRED India and China passport holders who have entered the Philippines with a valid visa/PR from the US, UK (applicable to India passports only), Canada, Australia, Schengen, Japan or Singapore can apply for a “one time only” 7-day extension at the BI office.
+The fee for the 7-day extension is PHP 1,430 plus PHP 1,000 express lane fee.

 Procedure for the visa extension at the BI main office in Manila